ShadowChild/Fullmetal-Alchemy/README.md

 # Dependencies

 Hard Dependencies:

 Baubles by Azanor - for Trinkets.

-Soft Dependencies
+Soft Dependencies:

-Botania by Vazkii and williewillus
+Botania by Vazkii and williewillus - For the MultiBlock api

 Botania must be set as a module dependency as of current, will be fixed in the future.

 # Credits
 Azanor for the Baubles mod.

-Vazkii and williewillus for Botania
+Vazkii and williewillus for Botania.